block-mesh/block-mesh-monorepo/DEMO.md

 Can override the `IP` or `owner` of the `proxy-master` via the `CLI` , see `--help` for more info.

-`cargo run -p endpoint-node -- --keypair-path example-keys/client.json`
+`cargo run -p blockmesh-bin -- proxy-endpoint --keypair-path example-keys/client.json`

+If you want to test with a local `proxy-master` you can use the `--proxy-override` option to point to it.
+For example `--proxy-override 127.0.0.1:5000`, which points to the default `proxy-master` `proxy_port`.

 ## Run the client and perform a request through the network